-$$cv(f(e_1, \dots, e_n)) = \varnothing$$
+$$cv(f(e_1, \dots, e_n)) = \emptyset$$

 However, Curry implementations can also provide other methods to solve equational constraints or other types of constraints with appropriate constraint solvers.
-The only property, which is important for the operational semantics, is the fact that a solved constraint has the form success, i.e., a solvable constraint c is reducible to the answer expression σ success where σ is a solution of c.
+The only property, which is important for the operational semantics, is the fact that a solved constraint has the form success, i.e., a solvable constraint c is reducible to the answer expression σ [success where σ is a solution of c.

-D.5 Higher-Order Features
+D.4 Higher-Order Features

-Warren [49] has shown for the case of logic programming that the higher-order features of functional programming can be implemented by providing a (first-order) definition of the application function.
-Since Curry supports the higher-order features of current functional languages but excludes the guessing of higher-order objects by higher-order unification (as, e.g., in [24, 38, 43]), the operational semantics specified in Figure 2 can be simply extended to cover Curry's higher-order features by adding the following axiom (here we denote by the infix operator "Q" the application of a function to an expression):
+Warren [50] has shown for the case of logic programming that the higher-order features of functional programming can be implemented by providing a (first-order) definition of the application function.
+Since Curry supports the higher-order features of current functional languages but excludes the guessing of higher-order objects by higher-order unification (as, e.g., in [27, 40, 44]), the operational semantics specified in Figure 2 can be simply extended to cover Curry's higher-order features by adding the following axiom (here we denote by the infix operator "6" the application of a function to an expression):

-$$\operatorname{Eval}[\varphi(e_1,\ldots,e_m)@e] \Rightarrow \varphi(e_1,\ldots,e_m,e)$$ if φ has arity n and $m < n$
+$$\mathcal{E}val[\![\varphi(e_1,\ldots,e_m)@e]\!] \Rightarrow \varphi(e_1,\ldots,e_m,e)$$ if φ has arity n and $m < n$ λ -abstractions occurring in expressions are anonymous functions and can be implemented by assigning a new name to each λ -abstraction, where the free variables become parameters of the function.
+For instance, the λ -abstraction (f is a free variable)

 Thus, we evaluate an application by simply adding the argument to a partial application.
 If a function has the right number of arguments, it is evaluated by the rules in Figure 2.
-Note that the function application is "rigid" in its first argument since the application suspends if the applied function is unknown (instead of a possible but expensive non-deterministic search for the appropriate function).
+Note that the function application suspends if the applied function is unknown (instead of a possible but expensive non-deterministic search for the appropriate function).